Jhinkz018/NaorisNode-BOT/README.md

   - Auto Add to Whitelist
   - Auto Send Ping Every 25 Seconds
   - Multi Accounts With Threads
+New Added:
+ -Update proxy assignment and all usages to use both address and device_hash as the key

 - Note: Points Not Increase? pending bruh. please be patient.